-The occasional visitor could be forgiven for thinking that because the Dominican Republic is a small country we have no regional cuisines.
+The occasional visitor could be forgiven for thinking that because this a small country there are no regional cuisines in the Dominican Republic.
 Up to a point, this is not far from the truth, but to any Dominican it is obvious that each region is best known for certain dishes.

 The northwestern region of the Dominican Republic, known to Dominicans as “La Linea” (the border) is an area with impressive coasts, beautiful beaches of golden sand, tropical desert forests, cacti and mesquite covered hills and salt plains.

 Oregano grows wild in the area and the large goat population that feeds on it, allegedly seasoning themselves as they walk and breathe, are the best known part of its cuisine.
 The flagship dish of the northwest is chivo liniero (or picante), a dish consisting of braised, spicy goat seasoned with aromatic herbs and abundant oregano.

 In the coastal area there is a small but important fishing industry.
 Seafood dishes, especially lambí (conch) are very popular.